How to Prepare for a CCTV Drain Inspection

 * Turn Off Appliances Connected to Your Drain System |

-An inspection of your drains using CCTV involves the use of an extremely small camera connected to a cable in your pipes.
-The camera takes footage of inside your pipes, and then sends it to the plumber in real-time for analysis.
+An inspection of your drains using CCTV involves the use of tiny cameras attached to a cable placed into your pipes.
+The camera captures footage of the insides of the pipes and transmits it back to our plumber in real-time for analysis.

 Why am I required to have an CCTV Drain inspection?

-A CCTV drain inspection can provide useful information on the state of the drains.
-It can reveal blockages, cracks and leaks and tree root intrusion and other damage that may be affecting the performance of your drains.
+The CCTV drain inspection could provide useful information on the condition that your drains are in.
+It will reveal blockages, cracks or leaks and tree root intrusion and other damages that could affect the efficiency in your drains.

-How can I prepare myself for how do I prepare for CCTV drain inspection?
+How do I prepare for the CCTV drain inspection?

-In preparation for to conduct a CCTV Drain inspection clear all items from the area surrounding your access point to the drains.
-Check that your plumbers have easy access to power sources as well as an area that is clear for their equipment.
-You should also let our team know about any problems or concerns you may have with the drainage systems you have.
+To prepare for to conduct a CCTV drain inspection, take all items from the area surrounding the access point for drains.
+Make sure that our plumbers have access to electricity sources and an accessible space to set up their devices.
+You should also inform our team of any problems or concerns you may have regarding the drainage systems you have.

 How long will an CCTV drain inspection last?